Trainability barriers and opportunities in quantum generative modeling: Supplementary Note - Analysis on pairwise explicit loss functions

 Here we detail the proofs of our no-go results regarding the pairwise explicit loss function.
-In particular, Theorem~\ref{thm:explicit-loss}, which concerns the concentration of a statistical estimate of a pairwise explicit loss, is proved in Appendix~\ref{app:pairwise-loss-concentration}.
-In Appendix~\ref{app:pairwise-no-overlap}, we show that a generative model with polynomial support but which has no inductive bias that aligns with the target distribution is untrainable.
-Finally, we use the Theorem~\ref{thm:explicit-loss} to derive Corollary~\ref{coro:untrain} in Appendix~\ref{app:pairwise-untrainability}, showing the untrainability of the pairwise explicit loss.
+In particular, Theorem~\ref{thm:explicit-loss}, which concerns the concentration of a statistical estimate of a pairwise explicit loss, is proved in Supplementary Note~\ref{app:pairwise-loss-concentration}.
+In Supplementary Note~\ref{app:pairwise-no-overlap}, we show that a generative model with polynomial support but which has no inductive bias that aligns with the target distribution is untrainable.
+Finally, we use the Theorem~\ref{thm:explicit-loss} to derive Corollary~\ref{coro:untrain} in Supplementary Note~\ref{app:pairwise-untrainability}, showing the untrainability of the pairwise explicit loss.

 For convenience, we recall relevant terms and notations.
 We are interested in training the model probabilities $\qth(\xv)$ to match some unknown target distribution $p(\xv)$ by minimizing the \textit{pairwise explicit loss} of the form